quotient-ai/quotient-python/README.md

 print(new_dataset)
 ```

-**Create a log with hallucination analysis:**
+**Create a log with hallucination detection:**
-Log an event with hallucination analysis.
-This will create a log event in Quotient and perform hallucination analysis on the model output, input, and documents.
+Log an event with hallucination detection.
+This will create a log event in Quotient and perform hallucination detection on the model output, input, and documents.
 This is a fire and forget operation, so it will not block the execution of your code.

 Additional examples can be found in the [examples](examples) directory.